Govt to take steps to make India MRO hub: Sitharaman

-Announcing measures to boost the country's domestic aviation sector, Finance Minister Nirmala Sitharaman on Saturday said steps will be taken to make the country a hub for Maintenance, Repair, and Overhaul (MRO) of aircraft.
-"Not just civil aircraft but defense aircraft can also benefit from the MRO if we make India a huge hub ...
-Maintenance costs for all airlines will come down and that again will have a ripple effect on passengers.
-Travelers can probably pay less after that," she said.
+Announcing measures to boost the country's domestic aviation sector, Finance Minister Nirmala Sitharaman on Saturday said steps will be taken to make the country a hub for Maintenance, Repair and Overhaul (MRO) of aircraft.
+"Not just civil aircraft but defence aircraft can also benefit from the MRO if we make India a huge hub ...
+Maintenance cost for all airlines will come down and that again will have a ripple effect on passengers.
+Travellers can probably pay less after that," she said.

 - READ MORE ON: